 How Fast is 5G Wireless Internet?

-Qualcomm, developer of new 5G Wireless chips, recently tested their performance on actual cellular networks.
-The results showed browsing speeds of 71 Mbps for the median 4G-LTE user, improving to 1.4 Gbps for the median 5G user, with response times roughly 23 times faster.
+Qualcomm, developer of new 5G Wireless chips, in their first performance test on actual cellular networks resulted in browsing speeds of 71 Mbps for the median 4G-LTE user, improving to 1.4 Gbps for the median 5G user, with response times roughly 23 times faster.
 This is using 28 GHz spectrum using the addition of 4 License Assisted Access (LAA) bands.
 In the lab, 5G has been tested as high as 20Gbps.

 Real world experience using far less optimized frequency bands will limit performance to somewhat slower speeds, with 4G-LTE downloads expected at around 50 Mbps, with 5G performance up to 10 times that, at 500 Mbps.
 Your speed will be dependant on the distance to the cell site.
 As an example, Verizon's "Home" internet service provides as close to 300 Mb at your fixed location as possible.
 AT&T's "5G Evolution" download speeds vary from 4G LTE performance up to 100's of Mb.